Group20-Pollutor/AQI_Master/README.md

 > Android app can be found and downloaded from the releases section.

-> ML models subdirectory contains the programs used to train the AQI predicting and forecasting system.
+> ML models sub directory contains the programs used to train the AQI predicting and forecasting system.

 > Pollutor sub directory contains the server side programs used to store and retrieve the required data.

-> ESP-32 subdirectory contains the C program which has to be flashed into the microcontroller module.
+> ESP32 sub directory contains the C program which has to be flashed into the microcontroller module.
 Please change the appropriate variables as required (for example, the SSID and password fields).

 Further links: